Skip to main contentIBM Quantum Documentation

 Caution

 If you set backend=backend in a primitive, the program is run in job mode, even if it's inside a batch or session context.
-Setting backend=backend is deprecated as of IBM Qiskit Runtime 0.24.0.
+Setting backend=backend is deprecated as of Qiskit Runtime 0.24.0.
 Instead, use the mode parameter.

 Recommendations